urbit/urbit.org-reloaded/content/faq.md

 ### What is the point of Nock? {#why-nock}

-The primary technical reason we can’t run our own computers already is that they don’t all compute the same way.
+The primary technical reason it is difficult for the individual to run a personal server is that modern computing architectures are not deterministic.
+What solves a problem for one person is not guaranteed to work on another person's computer, even if they are using identical hardware.
 [Nock](/docs/glossary/nock.md) solves this problem.
-It provides a single computing foundation for the whole network.
-It’s also deterministic — which is an important feature when designing a personal server with the objective of being as simple to manage as a personal computer.
+It provides a single computing foundation for the whole network, so that difficult issues that arise when running a server need only to be solved once and the solution is guaranteed to work for everyone on the network.

 It’s true that Nock, without jets, is slow.
 With the ability to call out to a native function, it’s not so bad.
 This is done by our runtime,